- The group being a Ragtag Bunch of Misfits having their own selfish goals but banding together for a better chance of success.

 - The plot of the Animaniacs movie Wakko's Wish.
 All the characters race to find a fallen star; the first one there gets one wish.

-- The South Park episode "It's Christmas in Canada" is basically the same premise as The Wizard of Oz, only instead of getting wishes granted, the protagonists merely wanted to repeal some unfavorable laws.
+- The South Park episode "It's Christmas in Canada" is basically the same premise as The Wonderful Wizard of Oz, only instead of getting wishes granted, the protagonists merely wanted to repeal some unfavorable laws.
 Cartman, Stan, and Kenny were just along for the ride.